2 – Nautical charts

 Information in the chart

-• Depths reduced to Chart Datum: a sounding like 35 indicates 3½ metres of water under Lowest Astronomical Tide – when the Chart Datum is “LAT”).
+• Depths reduced to Chart Datum: a sounding like 35 indicates 3½ metres of water under Lowest Astronomical Tide (LAT) – which is commonly the Chart Datum.

 An underlined sounding like 04 indicates a height of 40 cm above LAT.
 Heights above Chart Datum on drying areas are given in metres and decimetres.
 The metres figure is underlined.